Nathan Peterman: Tennessee

-University of Pittsburgh
+Pittsburgh

 Peterman transferred as a graduate transfer to the University of Pittsburgh in 2015.
 Under new head coach Pat Narduzzi, Peterman entered the season as the backup to Chad Voytik, but replaced him as the starter after two games.
 In his first start, he completed 20-of-29 passes for 219 yards with two touchdowns and two interceptions in a 27–24 loss to Iowa.
 He kept the starting job for the rest of the year, completing 193-of-314 passes for 2,287 yards, 20 touchdowns, and eight interceptions as the Panthers finished with an 8–5 record.

 Peterman returned as a starter his senior year in Pittsburgh.
 Peterman had a career day against the eventual National Champion Clemson Tigers on November 12.
 He threw for 308 yards and five touchdowns in the 43–42 victory.
 Pittsburgh's victory was Clemson's only loss of the season.
 He threw for 2,855 yards with 27 touchdowns, and seven interceptions as the Panthers once again finished with an 8–5 record.